 Furthermore, you should consider the rating criteria for each service-connected condition you want to claim.
 Ensure that your symptoms match up to what is listed in the Schedule for Rating Disabilities.
 If you can also have your physician attest to the severity of your condition, this could help you create a more convincing case on your behalf.

-If you want to have your disability rating increased, VA must review it.
-It’s recommended that you submit your request within one year from the date of your decision letter.
+If you want to have your disability rating increased, the VA must review it.
 There are three VA decision review options:

 Supplemental Claim